 No matter what I shoot as a photographer there will always be small traces of my creative self within the photographs.
 I always hope to achieve empathy and a sense of nostalgia through my images.
 A combination of documentary and fine art, cinematic and editorial, all elements influenced by my creative and personal experiences.

 Photographing weddings provides me with a unique opportunity to combine my outside artistic influences with my storytelling abilities.
-Art has always played a large role in my life, music and visual arts especially.
+Art has always played a large role in my life, music and literature especially.
 My entire childhood and adolescence can be embodied by various album art from my cassette tapes and vinyl.

 Having been a professional photographer for nearly a decade now I have countless images of myself and my loved ones.
 I get sentimental going through my old photographs and realizing how fleeting life can be, and how fortunate I am that I have these memories of beloved people and cherished moments long forgotten.
 That’s the feeling I hope to pass on to your future selves through tangible memories.